elixir-europe/rdmkit/pages/contribute/style_guide.md

 title: Style guide
 ---

 In general, we follow the European Commission's [English Style Guide](https://knowledge-centre-translation-interpretation.ec.europa.eu/sites/default/files/ckeditor5-files/styleguide_english_dgt_en.pdf).
 Search online for "EC English style guide" to find the link, since it changes regularly.
-Below are the points that you might find most useful, though, and that relate particularly to the RDMkit.
+Below are the points that you might find most useful.

 ## General style and tone
   * Keep the tone friendly rather than formal, and use "you".
 Imagine you were explaining something verbally to someone - how would you say it?